dxj20120122/randomRollCall/README.md

 >* * Student Zhang**(13 years old, student):
 >DaiXiaojie's project has shown me the potential of peers, and this webpage is very popular in our class's activities

-###Future Development Plan of the Project
+### Future Development Plan of the Project

 As a young developer, I have a long-term plan and vision for this project.
 Here are some future development plans:

 ####  1. Add more features

--**Multi language support**: Supports multiple languages, allowing more users to use them.
+- **Multi language support**: Supports multiple languages, allowing more users to use them.
--**Custom Theme**: Allow users to choose different themes and color schemes to meet personalized needs.
+- **Custom Theme**: Allow users to choose different themes and color schemes to meet personalized needs.
 -Export List: Users can export the list in CSV or other formats for easy saving and sharing.
 -Import List: Users can import existing CSV files and quickly add multiple names to the list.
--**Scheduled roll call**: Set a timer to automatically perform random roll call after a specified time.
+- **Scheduled roll call**: Set a timer to automatically perform random roll call after a specified time.

 ####  2. Enhance user experience

 -Animation Effects: Add some interesting animation effects to make the webpage more vivid.
--**Sound Reminder**: Add sound prompts during random roll call to increase interactivity.
+- **Sound Reminder**: Add sound prompts during random roll call to increase interactivity.
 -Real time statistics: Display the number of times names have been called and the remaining number of names in the list.

 ####  3. Community building

--**User Feedback**: Establish a user feedback channel to collect user opinions and suggestions.
+- **User Feedback**: Establish a user feedback channel to collect user opinions and suggestions.
--**Contributor Guide**: Improve the contributor guide and encourage more developers to participate in the project.
+- **Contributor Guide**: Improve the contributor guide and encourage more developers to participate in the project.
--**Community Forum**: Create a community forum where users can exchange usage experience, ask questions, and provide suggestions.
+- **Community Forum**: Create a community forum where users can exchange usage experience, ask questions, and provide suggestions.

 ####  4. Technological upgrade

--**Performance Optimization**: Further optimize webpage performance, improve loading speed and response speed.
+- **Performance Optimization**: Further optimize webpage performance, improve loading speed and response speed.
 -Security: Strengthen the security of web pages and protect user data.
 -Compatibility: Ensure the compatibility of web pages on different browsers and devices.

 ####  5. Mobile applications

--**Develop mobile applications**: Extend the random roll call function to mobile platforms and develop Android and iOS applications.
+- **Develop mobile applications**: Extend the random roll call function to mobile platforms and develop Android and iOS applications.
 -Offline function: Allow users to use the random roll call function even without a network connection.

 ### Special thanks